 But what type of retirement plan is the right fit for your business?
 There are several types to choose from and the options can be confusing.
 For example, some small-business retirement plans are better for sole proprietors, while others may be more appropriate for businesses with up to 100 employees.

 "Many small-business owners say they want to set up a 401(k) plan because that is the plan they are most familiar with," says Ken Hevert, senior vice president, retirement products, at Fidelity.
-"However, after reviewing their situation, small business owners often conclude that perhaps another plan type, such as a SEP IRA or a Self-Employed 401(k), may be more appropriate."
+"However, after reviewing their situation, small-business owners often conclude that perhaps another plan type, such as a SEP IRA or a Self-Employed 401(k), may be more appropriate."

 Why have a small-business retirement plan?

-Here are three very compelling reasons:
+Here are 3 very compelling reasons:

 Consider your options

-Choosing the right plan takes careful thought and consideration
+Choosing the right plan takes careful consideration

 Matching a retirement plan to your business